Nishan-Narvan/Nishan-Narvan/README.md

   <h1 style="color: #00FFFF; font-size: 3rem; font-weight: bold;">Hi</h1>

 ### About Me
 From crafting Coding Projects to delving into the philosophical questions of existence, my passion lies at the intersection of technology and philosophy.
-Always learning, always evolving.
 I love coding, AI, fitness, new tech and  philosophy.
-Constantly learning and improving!
+Always learning, always evolving!

 </div>